,

 For example, an HMO licence could state a maximum per bedroom of two tenants aged over 10 years old, three tenants aged under 10 years old, and two tenants aged both over 10 years old and under 10 years old.

-What properties do the rules apply to?
+HMO requirements – what properties do the rules apply to?

 Any HMO that’s been given a mandatory or additional licence since 1 October 2018 must meet the minimum bedroom sizes and maximum number of occupants.

-However, your local authority may have its own minimum space or maximum occupancy regulations which you’ll need to follow.
-It’s always worth checking on their website or speaking to the housing team.
+However, it’s likely your local authority will have its own minimum space or maximum occupancy regulations which you’ll need to follow.

 The above regulations include absolute minimum sizes, so even if your bedrooms don’t break the rules, they might not be suitable for tenants.